Adaptive sampling for linear state estimation: Introduction

 \subsection{Contributions and outline of the paper}

 For the finite horizon state estimation problem, we cast the search for efficient sampling rules as sequential optimization problem over a fixed number of causal sampling times.
-This we do in section~\ref{problemFormulationSection} where, we formulate an optimal multiple stopping problem with the aggregate quadratic distortion over the finite time horizon as its objective function.
-Although the information pattern for the resulting sequential decision problem is non-classical, we use the facts that the state evolution is linear and the quadratic error is an even function, and show that the optimal sampling policy produces a simple and intuitive estimator.
-We also suggest some modified design strategies for nonlinear and partially observed cases.
+This we do in section~\ref{problemFormulationSection} where, we formulate an optimal multiple stopping problem with the aggregate quadratic distortion over the finite time horizon as its cost function.
+We restrict the estimate at the supervisor to be that which would be optimal under deterministic sampling.
+Following Hajek~et.al.~\cite{hajekPagingITW,hajekPagingJournal}, we conjecture that when the state is a linear diffusion process, this estimate is indeed the least-square estimate corresponding to the optimal sampling strategy.

 In section~\ref{brownianMotionSection}, we take the simplified optimal multiple stopping problem and solve it explicitly when the state is the (controlled) Brownian motion process.
 The optimal sampling policies are first hitting times of time-varying envelopes by the estimation error signal.
 Our analytical solution shows that for each of the sampling times, the triggering envelopes are symmetric around zero and diminish monotonically in a reverse-parabolic fashion as time nears the end of the horizon.
-We also describe analytically, the performance of the class of modified Delta sampling rules in which, we apply different values of the threshold $\Delta$ for the different sampling times.
+We also describe analytically, the performance of the class of modified Delta sampling rules in which the threshold $\delta$ varies with the number of remaining samples.
 We point out a simple and recursive procedure for choosing the most efficient of these Delta sampling policies.